 On an interactive whiteboard you can pull up the 360 videos posted on National Geographic’s YouTube Channel.
 Moving your finger across the screen you can show off different places and spaces to your students.
-This website works on web browsers too so you might choose a video and post the link to Google Classroom for your students to explore.
-You’ll find plenty of videos to explore on National Geographic’s YouTube channel – it’s a wealth of resources that stretches beyond one content area or grade level.
+This website works on web browsers too.
+So you might choose a video and post the link to Google Classroom for your students to explore.
+You’ll find plenty of videos to explore on National Geographic’s YouTube channel.
+It’s a wealth of resources that stretches beyond one content area or grade level.

 Apps for Virtual Reality

-I’ve shared this mobile app (and companion website) with readers in the past because I’m constantly amazed at all of the wonderful content available for viewers.
+I’ve shared this mobile app (and companion website) with readers in the past.
+I’m constantly amazed at all of the wonderful content available for viewers.
 From videos that feel like feature articles in a magazine to playful videos that show the power of 360 video in action, NYTimes VR offers plenty of videos to choose from if you’re looking for something that connects to your content area goals.
 If you’re not sure where to start, take a look at their collection of the new seven wonders of the world – a fantastic series of videos for virtual reality in education.

 I hope you’ll agree that the answer to my question, Can virtual reality happen without a headset?
 Is absolutely, yes!